 \section{Introduction}

 Machine learning systems have started to permeate many aspects of our everyday life, such as finance (\eg credit scoring), employment (\eg judging job applications) or even judiciary (\eg recidivism prediction).
-In the wake of this trend other aspects besides prediction accuracy become important to consider.
-One crucial such aspect is \emph{fairness}, which aims at making sure that learned classifiers do not act in a discriminatory way.
-In order to achieve this goal, fairness-aware learning methods compensate for potentially existing bias in the training data by suitably adjusting the classifier parameters.
-This strategy is highly successful under idealized conditions, but it can fail severely when the data bias cannot be determined reliably, for instance, because the available training data is not representative of the data distribution at prediction time.
-In order words, \emph{existing fairness-aware learning methods are not robust against unintentional errors or intentional manipulations of the training data.}
+In the wake of this trend, other aspects besides prediction accuracy become important to consider.
+One crucial aspect is \emph{(group) fairness}, which aims at preventing learned classifiers from acting in a discriminatory way.
+To achieve this goal, fairness-aware learning methods adjust the classifier parameters in order to fulfill an appropriate measure of fairness.
+This strategy is highly successful, but only under idealized conditions of clean \iid-sampled data.
+Unfortunately, \emph{fairness-aware learning methods are not robust against unintentional errors or intentional manipulations of the training data.}